juro-privacy/free-privacy-notice/README.md

 # juro-privacy
-Open source privacy notice design patterns.

 The Juro Privacy Notice is an open source project by https://juro.com and https://stefaniapassera.com/.

-In 2018, Juro and Stefania Passera set out to build <b>a privacy notice that people could actually read</b>.
+In 2018, we set out to build <b>a privacy notice that people could actually read</b>.
 This led to a 13,000% increase in views of the notice.
 The policy is now one of the most commonly-cited policies in the world and is frequently used as an example of clean information design.

 Check it out here: https://juro.com/#privacy-popup